-5. Have Fun with Clowns
+5. Wreak Terror with Clowns

-7. Going Under The Knife
+7. Create Gory Scenes of Going Under the Knife

 Good doctors are the pride of the community.
 But an evil one is our worst nightmare.
-They’re people we trust.
+They’re usually people we trust.
 They’re people we have to trust.
-And this relationship makes a bad doctor all the more horrifying.
+And this reliant relationship makes a bad doctor all the more horrifying.

 We are never more vulnerable than when we undergo an operation.
-When we go under the knife, we’re out cold.
+When we “go under the knife,” we’re out cold.
 Anything could be done to us while we’re unconscious.

-8. Take Their Breath Away—Suffocation
+8. Take a Person’s Breath Away